 - Eat something nutritious before you start drinking.
 Food in your stomach will slow the absorption of the alcohol.

 - Set yourself a cut-off time e.g. no drinks past 10pm.
 It’s probably easier to remember this than setting yourself a drink limit (which you may not be able to keep track of).

-- Remember, health recommendations are one standard drink for women, two for men, none if you are pregnant and technically more than 4 is considered binge drinking.
+- Remember, health recommendations are no more than 10 standard drinks in a week, none if you are pregnant and technically more than 4 is considered binge drinking.
 (Most bottles of wine contain approximately 8 standard drinks).